Summer semester 2022: First EuroTeQ Collider at TUM

 Desired Impact

-The link of the climate-smart agribusiness plan with the WEF Nexus entails the use of technologies that do not damage the environment.
-Furthermore, it will raise awareness among the community and the local farmers about different ways of producing and processing food.
-It could create a domino effect that would lead to capacity development and to scale the system within the local farmers.
+The link between the climate-smart agribusiness plan and the WEF Nexus entails the use of technologies that do not harm the environment.
+Furthermore, it will raise awareness among the community and local farmers about various methods of food production and processing.
+It could create a domino effect that would lead to capacity development and scale the system among the local farmers.

 Relevant considerations for the challenge/ theme

-The establishment of the agribusiness plan requires time, effort, and resources.
-It also requires traveling to Zimbabwe and reaching St. Rupert Mayer after a long journey that feels like an odyssey due to poor infrastructures and weak public transportation connections.
+Establishing an agribusiness plan requires time, effort, and resources.
+It also requires traveling to Zimbabwe and reaching St. Rupert Mayer after a long journey that feels like an odyssey due to poor infrastructure and weak public transportation connections.

-Working directly with the community and discovering what are their strengths so we can build on them.
-It involves the need of having/developing certain soft skills (such as good communication, empathy, sensitivity) knowing that they are the ones that have much of the knowledge and that we bring the technology to fit their reality.
+Working directly with the community and identifying their strengths so that we can build upon them.
+It involves the need to have/develop specific soft skills (such as good communication, empathy, sensitivity), knowing that they are the ones who have much of the knowledge, and that we bring the technology to fit their reality.
 Taking into account what the community is all about should never be underestimated, especially when taking a participatory approach.

 Relevant links